 If you are a father whose career isn’t necessarily real estate, making a hobby, a side hustle, or a new career out of buying or selling property probably feels far away.
 It doesn’t have to be.
 So much of the real estate industry, market, and functionality is intuitive and can be learned—but you have to commit to the fundamentals and improve on what you naturally lack.
 Whether you’re flipping houses for fun or want to find your dream home, everything is a negotiation and everything is subject to change.
 Here are some tips for getting into the real estate business at any level, whether you’re passionate about making it your new job or just want to save some money.

 Let’s think realistically about buying and selling real estate.
 Where do you live?
 How’s the market?
 The standard of living?
 How much money do you have for investing in real estate?
 All of these questions are pertinent.
 Whether you make a modest living or have more than you know what to do with, there are variables that depend on the numbers.
 Take a look at your situation, what can you afford to buy?
 Would you be in a position to gain more if you had a little extra?
 How can you turn a profit on flipping a property?
 Whatever your interest, it’s pivotal to know all the details.

 Conduct Research & Take in Information

 Real estate is a very comprehensive business.
 The more you know about the market, the buyers, the lenders, and the construction companies who work on houses, the more successful you will be in that particular market.
-You should conduct online research and take in the information from anyone who knows anything about real estate, home repair, lending markets, and more.
+You should conduct online research or consult trusted property managers to get the information you need about real estate, home repair, lending markets, and more.
 They may not be right, but you will usually learn something from them.
 The point is, always be open to learning more.